 And finally, Pie

-Really now.
-Who can have Thanksgiving without pie?
-Can you fully trust a person who says they don’t like pie?
-Maybe, but my inner voice tells me they really do like pie, they’ve just never eaten good pie.
-I chose two simple recipes, classics, which most people will love.
-Both recipes are beginner recipes.
+Both are beginner recipes.
 Pecan pie is probably the easiest pie for beginners!
 Make the crust, shape and place in pan.
-Follow my tutorial on crust making here.
-The second recipe is for classic pumpkin pie.
+Follow my tutorial on crust here.
+The second recipe is for a classic Favorite Pumpkin Pie.
 My recipe takes the classic Libby’s recipe and adjusts the spices and milk so you don’t end up with runny filling.
 Perfect pumpkin pie.
 Every time.

 Oops, almost forgot.
 Ice Cream.
 No, you don’t have to make your own.
 Just don’t forget it.